An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 The justifications provided by UCOREXPLAIN can then be displayed in a graph similar to xASP2.
 An important difference being that in xASP2, an atom $a$ can only be justified by a rule $r$ if $a \in H(r)$, which is not so in UCOREXPLAIN.

 \emph{Explanation trees} are obtained from a class of a vertex-labeled tree of a program, with variations such as shortest and $k$ different explanations ~\cite{erdem2015generating}.

-\paragraph{Support Graphs}
+\paragraph{Support Graphs.}

 \emph{Support graphs} \hypertarget{m6}{\textbf{(M6)}} are defined over labelled programs, where each rule $r$ is given a label $\mathit{Lb}(r)$~\cite{DBLP:journals/tplp/CabalarM24}.
 Furthermore, $\mathit{LB}(P) = \{ \mathit{Lb}(r) \mid r \in P \}$ is the set of all labels in program $P$.
 For each atom $p$ in an answer set $I$, they then define the notion of \emph{support} which is defined as $\mathit{SUP}(P,I,p) = \{ r \in P \mid p \in H(r), I\models B(r) \}$, i.e., the set of rules of $P$ which have $p$ in their head and have a true body w.r.t. $I$.
 Now, a support graph is a labelled directed graph $G= (I,E,\lambda)$ whose nodes are the atoms of the answer set $I$, edges $e \subseteq I \times I$ connect atoms, and $\lambda : I \rightarrow Lb(P)$ is an injective function assigning a label to each atom.
 Furthermore, it is required that for every $p \in I$, the rule $r$ for which $\lambda(p) = \mathit{Lb}(r)$ satisfies $r \in \mathit{SUP}(P,I,p)$ and $B^+(r)= \{ q \mid (q,p) \in E \}$.
 Intuitively, $p$ is connected to all positive body atoms of $r$.
 If a support graph $G$ is acyclic, it is called an \emph{explanation}.
 The system \texttt{xclingo} uses support graphs to provide explanations~\cite{DBLP:journals/tplp/CabalarM24}.
 It can handle choice rules, but due to the nature of support graphs, it can only give explanations for atom which are in the given answer set.
-Furthermore, \texttt{xclingo} allows the ASP programmer to attach messages in natural language to rules.
-Those messages are then used in the provided explanations.

-\begin{example}[Ex.~\ref{ex:initial} cont'd] \nop{ Reconsider once more program $P_1$ and the answer set $I = \{ \mi{donkey}(d),$ $\mi{age}(d,15)$, $\mi{old}(d)$, $\mi{sold}(d) \}$.
+\begin{example}[Ex.~\ref{ex:initial} cont'd] \nop{ Reconsider once more program $P_1$ and the answer set $I = \{ \mi{donkey}(d),$ $\mi{age}(d,25)$, $\mi{old}(d)$, $\mi{sold}(d) \}$.
 To explain $\mi{sold}(d)\in I$, \texttt{xclingo} outputs

-{ \verb; *; \\ \verb; |__sold(d); \\ \verb; | |__donkey(d); \\ \verb; | |__old(d); \\ \verb; | | |__donkey(d); \\ \verb; | | |__age(d,15); } } Figure~\ref{fig:xclingo} shows the output of \texttt{xclingo} to explain $\mi{sold}(d)\in I$.
+{ \verb; *; \\ \verb; |__sold(d); \\ \verb; | |__donkey(d); \\ \verb; | |__old(d); \\ \verb; | | |__donkey(d); \\ \verb; | | |__age(d,25); } } Figure~\ref{fig:xclingo} shows the output of \texttt{xclingo} to explain $\mi{sold}(d)\in I$.
 The atom $\mi{sold}(d)$ is connected to $\mi{donkey}(d)$ and $\mi{old}(d)$ to derive it using rule (\ref{eq:init_sold_rule}).

 \end{example}